 There are not many buyers because of the higher £120 price point, but those who have bought it have given this saw a 100% buyer satisfaction rating.

 It has a 55 mm depth of cut and powered by a 1200 watt motor, The inner guard is cut away which improves the line of sight to the cutting line

 The dust blower is great as is the dust extraction port.

 It is very light and compact which is exactly what you want with one of these and it comes with a rip fence which is great.
 This one performs flawlessly and makes any wood cutting job a very simple task to accomplish.

 Like all Dewalt products it is as tough as old boots and can withstand drops and just about anything you can throw at it.

-Best Compact Circular Saw
+Best Compact (Mini) Circular Saw

 If you are looking for something that you can hold in one hand, and still have all the power and cutting capability, then check out the Worx Worksaw XL.

 These are becoming a popular choice, when you don't want to have to set up the full blown circular saws and tables.

 The circular saw comes in various makes and models, as is always the case when buying any power saw or tool.
-I would recommend a circular saw that allows easy adjustment and blade visibility as seeing where you're cutting is vital when making the most accurate of cuts.
+We would recommend a circular saw that allows easy adjustment and blade visibility as seeing where you're cutting is vital when making the most accurate of cuts.